All Episodes

 It cannot happen.

-I think that the drive-bys would categorize Leno as lobbing softballs at Bush if George W. Bush got the same kind of questions from Leno that Obama got.
+I think that the drive-bys would categorize Leno as lobbying softballs at Bush if George W. Bush got the same kind of questions from Leno that Obama got.

 Because if Bush had gone on there, if Leno didn't say, how come you didn't care that 3,000 people died in Iraq?

-How come the world hates – you know, all these stereotypical templates and narratives that they think were true, if Leno hadn't brought them up, then it would have been a softball interview.
+How come the world has, you know, all these stereotypical templates and narratives that they think were true, if Leno hadn't brought them up, that would have been a softball interview.

-So it just means, folks, that standards are not worth much anymore.
+So it just means, folks, that standards not worth much anymore.

-I'll give you another example before we go to the audio set.
+I'll give you another example before we go to the audio satellites.

 Right here, I've got a story from Reuters.